Fast Facts & FAQs

 A: For transfers, most programs require a minimum 2.5 overall GPA.
 Accounting, Business Administration and Digital Forensics require a 3.25.
 Criminal Justice and Financial Market Regulation require a 3.2.
 Public Health and Social Welfare require a 3.0.
 Nanoscale Engineering and Nanoscale Science require a 3.5.

 Q: What is the transfer application process?

 A: The University at Albany accepts both the Common Application and the State University of New York (SUNY) Application.
 The application fee is $50.
-Transfer applicants who apply using the SUNY Application must submit the SUNY Transfer Part II and official transcripts of all college-level work.
+Transfer applicants who apply using the SUNY Application must submit the SUNY Transfer Part II.
+All transfer applicants must submit official transcripts of all college-level work.
 For more information on applying, click here.

 Q: What are the deadlines to apply as a transfer student?